 If you can find a Parmesan with cheese crystals, it is likely aged beyond 18 months and could be as tasty as Parmigiano-Reggiano.
 Don’t discount Parmesan just because it doesn’t have the Parmigiano-Reggiano stamp but do find a high-quality version.

-How does Grana Padano compare to Parmigiano-Reggiano and Parmesan?
+What is the difference between Grana Padano versus Parmigiano-Reggiano and Parmesan?

 The Grana Padano “Parmesan” from Trader Joe’s is an illustrative example of looking beyond the Parmigiano-Reggiano brand and focusing on quality.
 You could call Grana Padano the Italian “imitation” of Parmesan 😛